origin-1/eslint-p/README.md

   No multithreading, run like ESLint.
 This is not the same as `--concurrency=1`.

 > Normally, a performance improvement **will be only noticeable on systems with 4 or more CPUs**.
+> Some plugins like `typescript-eslint` with type-aware linting can increase the time required to initialize a linting thread resulting in performance degradation when multithreading is used.

-## `ESLint` is installed as a dependency
+## ESLint is installed as a dependency

 This package has ESLint set as a dependency, so if you already have `eslint` installed, but with a different version than the one specified in the `package.json` of this package you might get inconsistent results between the CLI and the editor.

-To check the version of `ESLint` used by this package you can use:
+To check the version of ESLint used by this package you can use:

 ```shell
 npx eslint-p -v